 Although it is important to understand existing system performance, it is perhaps just as crucial to plan for future conditions.
 To estimate the potential impacts of continued economic development and proliferation of households, the A/GFTC regional travel demand model was used to generate volume to capacity ratio (V/C) data.
 The V/C ratio compares the amount of traffic along a given roadway to the amount of traffic that that roadway is capable of carrying.
-The degree to which known site-specific capacity issues are accurately represented within a regional travel demand model can vary from location to location; for example, the A/GFTC model notably under-represents existing traffic conditions at US Route 9 / NYS 149 in Queensbury and at US Route 9 in the Village of South Glens Falls, two locations that feature significant and recurring congestion.
+The degree to which known site-specific capacity issues are accurately represented within a regional travel demand model can vary from location to location; for example, the A/GFTC model notably underrepresents existing traffic conditions at US Route 9 / NYS 149 in Queensbury and at US Route 9 in the Village of South Glens Falls, two locations that feature significant and recurring congestion.
 However, comparison of existing data to forecasted data within the regional model is a useful measure that can be used to identify potential system capacity constraints.

-The following graphics (Maps 7 & 8) show current condition (2015) and projected (2040) PM peak hour summer season V/C data for federal aid - eligible roadways in the A/GFTC area.
-The 2040 forecast was developed using data provided to the New York State Department of Transportation by IHS Global.
-Using a conservative estimate that forecasts no capacity improvement projects between now and 2040, the A/GFTC travel demand model suggests that capacity constraints evident in 2015 will become more pronounced over time with growth, but that capacity issues do not appear to expand geographically.
+The following graphics (Maps 7 & 8) show current condition (2016) and projected (2040) PM peak hour summer season V/C data for federal aid - eligible roadways in the A/GFTC area.
+The 2040 forecast was developed for A/GFTC by Warner Transportation Consulting using data acquired from Woods & Poole Economics.
+Using a conservative estimate that forecasts no capacity improvement projects between now and 2040, the A/GFTC travel demand model suggests that capacity constraints evident in 2016 will become more pronounced over time with growth, but that capacity issues do not appear to expand geographically.
 It is however logical to assume that a more significant capacity constraint at a given location could indeed lead to delays and queue length increases on adjacent segments.
-Noting that, the travel demand model suggests that future traffic conditions at the following locations may approach or exceed existing roadway capacities:
+Noting that, the travel demand model suggests that future traffic conditions at the following locations may worsen by approaching or exceeding existing roadway capacities:

-- US Route 9, between Quaker Road and Exit 20 - NYS 149 at US Route 9 (Gurney Lane / Exit 20 SB) - Downtown Glens Falls (Glen Street, Ridge Street, Warren Street, Hudson Avenue) - NB ramp from I-87 to Diamond Point Road (Exit 23), Town of Lake George - NB ramp from I-87 to US Route 9 (Exit 22), Town of Lake George - US Route 4 at NYS Route 196, Village of Hudson Falls - US Route 4 between NYS 149 and NYS 22, Town of Fort Ann
+- US Route 9, between Quaker Road and Exit 20 - NYS 149 at US Route 9 (Gurney Lane / Exit 20 SB) - Downtown Glens Falls (Glen Street, Ridge Street, Warren Street, Hudson Avenue) - US 9, Village of South Glens Falls - NB off-ramps from I-87 to Exits 22 and 23, Town of Lake George - NB off-ramp from I-87 to Exit 21, and NYS 9N approach to US 9, Town of Lake George - US Route 4 at NYS Route 196 / 254, Village of Hudson Falls

-&lt;sup>4 These refer to the segments of I-87 at the exit referenced.
+7 These refer to the segments of I-87 at the exit referenced.
 It is assumed that the data is measuring reduced traffic speeds related to congestion on the on/off ramps due to peak hour traffic queues; however, other conditions, such as roadway geometry and slope, can also contribute to bottleneck conditions on the interstate.
 Non-congestion related bottlenecks have not been included in this list.